What we know about Israel’s allegations against UN staffers in Gaza | KRDO

 (CNN) — The main UN agency in Gaza is in turmoil after Israel accused some of its staff members of involvement in Hamas’ October 7 terror attacks.

-The United Nations Relief and Works Agency (UNRWA) fired several employees in the wake of the allegations, which have not been made public.
+The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) fired several employees in the wake of the allegations, which have not been made public.

 Here’s what we know.